Children's Specialist Services

 Our core offer of support to families

-This is the service that we will provide to every child or young person who are deafblind or have sensory impairments living in England, Wales and Northern Ireland:
+This is the service that we will provide to every child or young person who is deafblind/MSI living in England, Wales and Northern Ireland:

 - We will get in touch within two working days from when a family first contacts Sense

-- Each family will meet a member of the team within eight weeks of first getting in touch with us
+- Each family will will be offered a meeting with a member of the team within eight weeks of first getting in touch with us, this could be via telephone, skype, or face to face at your home, one of our centres, or at one of our groups.

-- Each family will have their own personal case worker
+- Each family will have a named key contact

 - Each family will have the opportunity to attend at least one family event per year

-- We will keep in touch with families through an annual contact
+- We will keep in touch with families through an annual newsletter

 Sense support packages